Associate Professor, Astrophysics

 Author of a text on: Numerical PDE Techniques for Scientists and Engineers

 I have a dual training in physics and astrophysics.
-My Ph.D. was in computational astrophysics where I designed and compared several popular schemes for astrophysical fluid dynamics and also applied them to the study of extragalactic jets.
+My Ph.D. was in computational physics and astrophysics where I designed and compared several popular schemes for astrophysical fluid dynamics and also applied them to the study of extragalactic jets.
 I subsequently worked on several problems in active galactic nuclei, studying the accretion on to central engines, starburst galaxies and galaxies in clusters.
 More recently, I have developed computational applications in the areas of interstellar medium, turbulence, star formation, planet formation, the physics of accretion disks, compact objects and relativistic astrophysics and I continue to work in all of those areas of research.

 The above-mentioned numerical expertise is routinely applied to problems in all areas of computational astrophysics.
 In fact, the robust numerics was central to the process of carrying out path-breaking simulations of the supernova explosion-driven ISM turbulence.
 That work has resulted in many new insights into the nature of the multi-phase ISM and the evolution of magnetic fields in it.
 Novel insights have also been recently gained on the physics of accretion disk boundary layers and the physics of supernova remnants in the presence of anisotropic thermal conduction.
-The work has also been applied to star formation and planet formation studies and to the study of turbulence in general.
+The work has also been applied to star formation and planet formation studies, astrophysical jets and to the study of turbulence in general.

 D.S.
 Balsara & D. Spicer, A Staggered Mesh Algorithm Using Higher Order Godunov Fluxes to Ensure Solenoidal Magnetic Fields in MHD Simulations, J. Comput.
 Phys., Vol. 149, Pgs.
 270-292 (1999).